 Gettysburg: Invasion & Retreat Trail

 The Gettysburg: Invasion & Retreat trail is actually five separate routes through Maryland, Pennsylvania, Virginia, and West Virginia.
-These trails follow the Union and Confederate armies during the summer of 1863, as they traveled north towards each other and to Gettysburg, Pennsylvania.
+These trails follow the Union Army of the Potomac under Major General George G. Meade and Confederate Army of Northern Virginia under General Robert E. Lee during June and July 1863, as they traveled north towards each other and to Gettysburg, Pennsylvania.

 Harriet Tubman Underground Railroad Byway

-Located on Maryland's Eastern Shore, this trail extends for 125 miles from Cambridge to the Delaware border (Mason Dixon Line).
-With a number of side paths, this trail is designed to tell of the Underground Railroad, as well as the culture of Maryland's Eastern Shore during the 1850s.
-The trail includes the Harriet Tubman Museum and Educational Center, Blackwater National Wildlife Refuge, and Tuckahoe State Park.
-It also stops at numerous historic districts and buildings, including an actual safe house on the Underground Railroad, before ending at the Mason-Dixon Line.
+The Harriet Tubman Underground Railroad Byway runs 125 miles from Cambridge to the Delaware border and explores the Underground Railroad, as well as the culture of Maryland's Eastern Shore during the 1850s.
+The trail includes the Harriet Tubman Underground Railroad Visitor Center and State Park, the Harriet Tubman Museum and Educational Center, Blackwater National Wildlife Refuge, and Tuckahoe State Park.

-Maryland Monument, Gettysburg National Battlefield, Gettysburg, Pennsylvania, June 2014.
+Maryland Monument, Gettysburg National Battlefield, Pennsylvania, June 2014.
 Photo by Sarah A. Hanks.

 John Wilkes Booth: Escape of an Assassin

-The John Wilkes Booth: Escape of an Assassin trail follows the escape route taken by Maryland actor John Wilkes Booth after he assassinated President Abraham Lincoln on April 14, 1865 at Ford's Theatre in Washington, DC.
+The John Wilkes Booth: Escape of an Assassin trail follows the escape route taken by Maryland actor John Wilkes Booth after he assassinated President Abraham Lincoln on April 14, 1865 at Ford's Theatre in Washington, DC, until his death in Port Royal, Virginia, on April 26, 1865.
 The 90-mile tour includes sites in Maryland, Washington, DC, and Virginia.

 Ford's Theatre, 511 10th St. NW, Washington, DC, May 2015.
 Photo by Sarah A. Hanks.